walkerning/aw_nas/doc/enas_cfg_notes.md

 * `controller_samples` (1): If >1, call `controller.sample` and `controller.update` with multiple rollouts at a time.
 * `controller_train_every` (1): Only update controller every `controller_train_every` epoch.
 * `controller_train_begin` (1): Only update controller from Epoch `controller_train_begin`.
 * `interleave_controller_every`: Interleave controller update steps every `interleave_controller_every` steps.
-If None, do not interleave, which means in each epoch, controller is updated after the shared-weights updates on the whole "mepa queue".
+If None, do not interleave, which means in each epoch, the controller is updated after the shared-weights updates on the whole "mepa queue".
 In ENAS, in every search epoch, the shared weights are updated on the "mepa queue" for one epoch, and then the RNN controller is updated on the "controller queue" for one epoch.
 While in DARTS, following each shared-weights update, a controller update takes place.
-Thus, the trainer configuration of DARTS differs with the above configuration as follows (Comapre with `examples/basic/darts.yaml`):
+Thus, the trainer configuration of DARTS differs with the above configuration as follows (Compare with `examples/basic/darts.yaml`):

 ``` yaml
   rollout_type: differentiable